google-marketing-solutions/vigenair/README.md

 See [How Vigenair Works](#how-vigenair-works) for more details on the different components of the solution.

 > Note: If using a completely new GCP project with no prior deployments of Cloud Run / Cloud Functions, you may receive [Eventarc permission denied errors](https://cloud.google.com/eventarc/docs/troubleshooting#trigger-error) when deploying the `vigenair` Cloud Function for the very first time.
 Please wait a few minutes ([up to seven](https://cloud.google.com/iam/docs/access-change-propagation)) for all necessary permissions to propagate before retrying the `npm start` command.
+>> Additional note: You may also use Terraform to deploy the Vigenair backend.
+This can be done by setting the `USE_TERRAFORM_FOR_GCP_DEPLOYMENT` constant in [common.ts](common.ts) to `true` and ensuring that [Terraform is installed](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli) before running the `npm start` command.

 ### Managing Apps Script Deployments